gspalato/foundation/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Microservices
+### Proxy
+The Proxy is a NGINX instance acting as a reverse proxy to each microservice, as well as a static file server.

 ### Gateway
 The Gateway service is responsible for stitching all the other services' GraphQL schemas.
 It's configuration requires all the other services' Docker URLs as an environment variable `SERVICE_URLS`, which should be modified on `docker-compose.yml`.